-Start early and get organized.
-Specifically make your policy calls regarding how administrative staff work and decide processes early so the new set of Commissioners can begin to deliberate on data and grapple with the issues as a collective.
+My advice for the 2030 CRC is to start early and get organized.
+Make your policy calls regarding how administrative staff work and decide processes early so the new set of Commissioners can begin to deliberate on data and grapple with the issues as a collective.
 The staff can then support that vision and bring recommendations back to the Commission for their prompt decision making.
-The 2030 Commissioners will have less time to deliberate so there will be a premium on prompt decision-making.
+Under the current timeline, the 2030 Commissioners will have less time to deliberate, so there will be a premium on prompt decision-making.